 Jalsa’s continued exploration of Mongolia, especially now through the eyes of his son, have brought him great joy and an enduring desire to engage others personally in initiating and developing sustainable practices wherever they travel.
 A co-founder of the North America-Mongolia Business Council (NAMBC), a non-profit organization comprised of the CEOs of American and Canadian corporations active in Mongolia, Jalsa and his colleagues are dedicated to expanding bilateral economic, investment and trade relations between Mongolia and North America.
 He also serves on the board for the Bodhi Tree Foundation, and continues to support numerous charities and nonprofits around the world.

-Undraa Buyannemekh, Program Director
+Undraa Buyannemekh, Executive Director

-Doljinsuren Enkhtaivan, Office Manager
+Doljinsuren Enkhtaivan, Operations Manager

-As Nomadic Expeditions’ Office Manager in Mongolia, Doljo organizes our reservations and bookings, coordinates trips with local vendors, and ensures that everything is in place for all of our expeditions.
+As Nomadic Expeditions’ Operations Manager in Mongolia, Doljo organizes our reservations and bookings, coordinates trips with local vendors, and ensures that everything is in place for all of our expeditions.
 Doljo was born and raised in the mining town of Erdenet, and was employed at a hotel before joining Nomadic Expeditions in 2002.
 She holds an MBA from Mongolia’s prestigious Institute of Finance and Economics, and is fluent in German and Russian.
 Her skills and diligence have earned her recognition and accolades from our partner vendors and from clients, who recognize her as a resourceful and reliable travel manager.